drinkbeer/CodingQuestion/design/TopKProblem.md

 #### Why we need multiple hash function rather than single hash function?
 * Reduce hash collision to improve the accuracy of counting

+#### How is data retrieved?
+For example, what is the returned value of A in the above Count-min stretch?
+Find the minimum of all the counters for the element, and return it as final authorative result.
+For the value A, the result is 3.

 #### How do we choose width (length of hash space) and heighth (# of hash function) in the Count-min sketch?

 ```